atom/spell-check/README.md

 You can override this from the _Spell Check_ settings in the Settings view (`cmd-,`).

+To find the correct file type for your current file in where you want to enable `spell-check`: put your cursor in the file, open the *Command Palette* (Cmd+Shift+P) and open **Editor: Log Cursor Scope**.

 ## Changing the dictionary

 Currently, only the English (US) dictionary is supported.
 Follow [this issue](https://github.com/atom/spell-check/issues/11) for updates.